Articles , Glossary

 Slopes Website

-This design concept presents the website with an original structure of the page, leaving the wide light margin on the left part of the page, with the brand name and logo in the top left part which is the first point of scanning.
-The other part presents an interactive zone and has its own header composition: hamburger button to the left and four core links of transition to the right.
+This design concept presents the website with an original structure of the page, leaving a wide light margin on the left part of the page, with the brand name and logo in the top left part, which is the first point of scanning.
+The other part presents an interactive zone and has its header composition: a hamburger button to the left and four core links of transition to the right.
 As this example of interaction shows, the hamburger menu allows the designer to organize numerous theme blocks of information and provide an effective visual hierarchy.

 Although hamburger menus still belong to highly debatable issues of modern web and app design, they are still widely used as header elements.
 The arguments against the hamburger menu are based on the fact that this design element can be confusing for people who do not use websites regularly and can get misled with the sign which features a high level of abstraction.
 So the decision about applying the hamburger button should be made after user research and definition of target audience’s abilities and needs.